 Current and Planned Activities

 To implement the aims and long-term purposes, as well as to promote interdisciplinary discourse on the two focus areas, the TN on Geopolitics and Security

 - Publishes annually The Arctic Yearbook - the first Arctic Yearbook was published in 2012 and the last one, 2014 edition was launched in the 2nd Arctic Circle conference in November 2014.
 All published Arctic Yearbooks (2012, 2013, 2014 editions) can be found at: http://www.arcticyearbook.com/;

 - Organizes the panel Security in the Arctic in annual Arctic Circle conference (in Reykjavik, Iceland); co-organizes an annual international traveling symposium seminar, Calotte Academy; and organizes annually 2-3 its own workshops back-to-back to international conferences;

 - Acts as a joint platform for discussion on (Arctic) geopolitics and (Northern) security in general, and particularly between the NRF and the UArctic and its’ thematic networks, as well as implements the interplay between science and politics, and that between senior and young researchers;

 - Takes initiatives for, as well as coordinates, supports and runs, international research and book projects on IR, geopolitics and security studies.

-- The Thematic Network will participate in the Arctic Circle 2014 in Reykjavik with a special session on Security of the Arctic.
+- The Thematic Network participated in the Arctic Circle 2014 in Reykjavik with a special session on Security of the Arctic.
 See program for details.